lrug/lrug.github.io/organising/index.md

 ### Maintaining the community

-Outside of the meetings someone needs to:
+Outside of the meetings we need to:

 1. Moderate the mailing list
 2. Reply to ad-hoc email requests